Commercial and Multi-family waste bylaw changes

-The main change is that all business and organizations within Strathcona County will be required to sort their organics and recyling from their waste the same as our residential waste program.
+The main change is that all businesses and organizations within Strathcona County will be required to sort their organics and recycling from their waste the same as our residential waste program.
 This will align the business sector with the goals laid out in the County’s Waste Roadmap.

 At its core, this updated bylaw is about setting clear standards for waste across Strathcona County—one where waste diversion is consistent, widely participated in, and simply part of how our community functions.